 It’s crazy the many things we have to be thankful for…starting with things as simple as having all five of our senses.
 So blessed!
 Why am I talking about senses?
 You’ll find out soon enough… During one of my fun little grocery shopping trips I found me some delicious Ecuadorian plantains.
 Oh, how we love our plantains back home (Ecuador)…especially the ones you can get at the coast.

 It was truly, a foodie’s dream.
-I looked forward to every meal while at the beach…from the protein (eggs + bacon) and fruit filled breakfast, to every beach snack (plantains, ceviche, empanadas), to our 3pm late lunch (enter fish here!), to the local afternoon crapes, to late dinners (more fish!) before finally meeting with friends for a night out.
+I looked forward to every meal while at the beach…from the protein (eggs and bacon) and fruit filled breakfast, to every beach snack (plantains, ceviche, empanadas), to our 3pm late lunch (freshest fish ever), to the local afternoon crapes, to late dinners (more fresh fish) before finally meeting with friends for a night out.
 My teenage years were wonderful.
 I miss them sometimes.
 They were so carefree and energetic!
 Ahhh.

 Eating these homemade Patacones brought back great family beach vacation memories…thank you taste buds!
 It was a lot of fun preparing them and enjoying them alongside with my husband.
 He has been to Ecuador before, so he has tried our traditional Patacones.
 These, we both agreed, tasted just like them!
 Give them a try and have a little international taste in the comfort of your own kitchen.

 - Lime (to taste)

 - Peel the plantains (this is a bit tough to do…so be sure to grab a sharp knife) and cut down its skin lengthwise…be careful not to cut the plantain’s inside.

 - Cut each plantain into thick slices (about one inch long per slice).

 - Place oil in skillet and turn on medium heat.
 You want to use enough oil to cover the skillet’s surface so that once you place the plantains in the skillet ¼ inch of every slice is covered by oil.